MeghanaShanubhogh/aws-microservices/README.md

 Serverless Event-driven E-commerce Microservices

-This is a Serverless Event-driven E-commerce project for TypeScript development with CDK.
+This is a Serverless Event-driven E-commerce project using TypeScript for development with CDK.
 The cdk.json file tells the CDK Toolkit how to execute your app.
 AWS Event-driven Serverless Microservices using AWS Lambda, API Gateway, EventBridge, SQS, DynamoDB and CDK for IaC
 ![image](https://github.com/MeghanaShanubhogh/aws-microservices/assets/115886543/bc1bc62f-4184-4034-8b0c-20b842b25373)